Typography

 I was concerned when I read about Steve Jobs' comment on the Amazon Kindle book reader.

-As a tech industry leader, why doesn’t he encourage his users to do something powerful, learning new from reading?
-Although it’s true, he was in a position that could change it at the time.
-It’s not okay that his skeptical review on the reader device and hence, more services and designs developed to follow the trend instead of raising the problem.
+As a tech industry leader, why not encourage people to do something powerful, learn from reading?
+He was in a position to change the trend.
+Instead, his skepticism on the Kindle shaped more services and designs to follow the direction instead of raising the problem.

-I set his comments in this poster series project from one to another.
-The two sentences, sharing the same registration, shout out to the audiences that people do read.
-The middle one, where those met with equal counter spaces, makes people read more than once.
+I set his comments in a poster series, layering one sentence onto another.
+The two sentences share the same registration, shouting to the audience: people do read.
+The middle composition, where the texts meet with equal counter spaces, makes you read it more than once.

 I read his interview article.
 You read my poster.
 People who do read will do.